MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 Google's machine-learning platform is available as a cloud service, so you can add innovative capabilities to your applications.

-Cloud ML
-The platform provides modern machine-learning services with pre-trained models and a platform to generate your tailored models.
+Cloud ML platform provides modern machine-learning services with pre-trained models and a platform to generate your tailored models.
 There is a range is services that stretch from highly general to pre-customized.

 TensorFlow is an open-source software library, that is exceptionally well suited for machine-learning applications like neural networks.
 You can run TensorFlow wherever you like, but GCP is an ideal place for it because ML models need lots of computing resources and lots of training data.